The Notorious B.I.G.

-Christopher George Latore Wallace (May 21, 1972 – March 9, 1997), better known by his stage names the Notorious B.I.G., Biggie Smalls, or simply Biggie, was an American rapper and songwriter.
+Christopher George Latore Wallace (May 21, 1972 – March 9, 1997), known professionally as the Notorious B.I.G. or Biggie Smalls, was an American rapper and songwriter.
 Rooted in the East Coast hip-hop and gangsta rap traditions, he is widely considered one of the greatest rappers of all time.
 Wallace became known for his distinctive, laidback lyrical delivery, offsetting his lyrics' often grim content.
 His music was semi-autobiographical, telling of hardship and criminality but also of debauchery and celebration.

 Wallace was born and raised in Brooklyn, New York City.
 In 1993, he became the first artist to sign with Sean Combs's Bad Boy Records and gained recognition for his guest appearances on other artists' singles.
 His debut studio album, Ready to Die (1994), received acclaim and included the successful singles "Juicy", "Big Poppa", and "One More Chance".
 Ready to Die made Wallace the central figure of East Coast hip-hop and helped restore its prominence at a time when the West Coast was dominating the genre.
-In 1995, Wallace was named Rapper of the Year at the Billboard Music Awards, and with his protégé group, Junior M.A.F.I.A.—which included longtime friends like Lil' Kim—released the album Conspiracy.
+In 1995, Wallace was named Rapper of the Year at the Billboard Music Awards, and with his protégé group, Junior M.A.F.I.A.—which included longtime friends like Lil' Kim and Lil' Cease—released the album Conspiracy.

 While working on his second album in 1995, Wallace became embroiled in the growing East Coast–West Coast hip-hop rivalry, including a feud with his former friend Tupac Shakur.
 After Shakur was murdered in a drive-by shooting in Las Vegas in September 1996, rumors circulated suggesting that Wallace might have been involved, given the two artists' feud.
-In March 1997, six months after Shakur's death, Wallace was also killed in a drive-by shooting in Los Angeles by an unknown assailant.
+On March 9, 1997, six months after Shakur's murder, Wallace was also killed in a drive-by shooting by an unknown assailant, while visiting Los Angeles.
 Two weeks later, Life After Death (1997) was released as a posthumous double album; it debuted atop the Billboard 200, yielded the Billboard Hot 100 number-one singles "Hypnotize" and "Mo Money Mo Problems", and received diamond certification by the Recording Industry Association of America (RIAA).

-Two more posthumous albums followed, Duets: The Final Chapter (2005) and The King & I (with Faith Evans; 2017).
+Three more posthumous albums followed: Born Again (1999), Duets: The Final Chapter (2005) and The King & I (with Faith Evans; 2017).
 Wallace's certified U.S. sales exceed 28 million copies, including 21 million albums.
-Rolling Stone called him the "greatest rapper that ever lived", and, in 2015, Billboard named him the greatest rapper of all time.
+Rolling Stone called him the "greatest rapper that ever lived", and Billboard named him the greatest rapper of all time in 2015.
 The Source named him the greatest rapper of all time in its 150th issue.
 In 2006, MTV ranked him at No. 3 on their list of The Greatest MCs of All Time, calling him possibly "the most skillful ever on the mic".
 In 2020, he was inducted into the Rock and Roll Hall of Fame.